dstockhouse/mr-fusion-capstone/guidance/rust_code/Readme.md

 # Guidance Core Functionality
-The code contained in `rust_code` fulfills many core functionalities of the guidance system such as reading a graph into memory of a KML file (DONE), reporting the robots current location to the UI(TODO) and determining the optimum path for the robot to take.
+The code contained in `rust_code` fulfills many core functionalities of the guidance system such as reading a graph into memory of a KML file (DONE), reporting the robots current location to the UI(TODO) and determining the optimum path for the robot to take (DONE).

 ## Rust Installation
 Install the rust programming language by following the instructions [here](https://doc.rust-lang.org/stable/book/ch01-01-installation.html).